deedeeharris/fastvlm-colab/README.md

    - Click "Upload Image & Run" to select an image from your local machine.

 5. **View Results:** The generated caption or answer will be displayed along with the processing time.

-## Example Usage

-Here's an example of what you can expect:

-**Prompt:** "What does this image show?"

-**Generated Caption:** "A person is riding a bicycle on a city street."